-Back over a century ago there was a township between Barooga and Berrigan which was aptly named Lalalty.
+Back over a century ago there was a stopover point between Barooga and Berrigan which was aptly named Lalalty.
 It was located to the north of the Drop, just south of the Berrigan Channel crossing on the Cobram-Berrigan Road.
 There are still a few bricks at the site to show that there was once a building or two.

-‘Barooga and Districts, Yesterday and Today’reports that in the early 1890’s a coach run was finally established between Cobram and Berrigan and there was a Hotel and a General Store established at this site to cater for the passing trade.
+‘Barooga and Districts, Yesterday and Today’ reports that in the early 1890’s a coach run was finally established between Cobram and Berrigan and there was a Hotel and a General Store established at this site to cater for the passing trade.

 There is a note in ‘Berrigan, Today and Yesterday’ about Gleeson’s Nangunia Hotel being located about eight miles south of Berrigan on the Cobram Road, which would locate it at the same site as the abovementioned Lalalty Hotel.

 In March 1896, Naranghi Receiving Office was first opened, out of what was the General Store at Lalalty.
 Mr D Stewart, the store owner was appointed as first Receiving Officer.
 In September 1899, the Receiving Office was converted to a Post Office, though there is no record of a separate building for the Post Office at this time.